-Did you know that one in four people will be disabled at some point during their careers?1 Disability insurance is designed to protect your income by replacing a portion of your paycheck if you're ever too sick or injured to work.
+Did you know that that about one in four people will become disabled before age 67?1 Disability insurance is designed to protect your income by replacing a portion of your paycheck if you're ever too sick or injured to work.
 It lets you rest easy knowing that your expenses will be covered, keeping your lifestyle intact and your financial plan on track so you can focus on getting better.

-1 in 4 people will become disabled at some point during their career.1
+1 in 4 people will become disabled before age 67.1

 Watch the video for ways to protect your income